23 January 2022 [edited 27 August 2025]

 Mediaeval Carpentry Practices

-The key problem with the hypothesis of the previous section is that it is built upon the belief that modern carpentry practices are the same as they were in the past.
+The key problem with the hypothesis that the timber may have been stockpiled for many years is that it is built upon the belief that modern carpentry practices are the same as they were in the past.
 Historic carpentry specialists, such as Dan Miles (2014, 12-14), have demonstrated beyond all reasonable doubt that mediaeval carpenters had a decided preference for working with freshly felled “green” timber.
 This was supple and could be worked or built with relatively easily.

 Felled timber was not routinely “seasoned” for lengthy periods of time.
 There was no mediaeval facility to kiln-dry it (as in the modern era) and if freshly cut wood was air-dried (as it was during the industrial period) after a time it would twist and become unworkably hard.
 There was simply no advantage to a leaving a lengthy gap between felling and building – quite the reverse.